NarasimhaRajuKotnala/TestProject/README.md

 http://localhost:8080/deleteuser/{userName} -> Delete user with a specific user name http://localhost:8080/deleteallusers

-Endpoints for bugs including their titles.When run on a local machine the URL is http://localhost:8080/getbugs -> list of all bugs including their titles http://localhost:8080/addbug -> To add a bug http://localhost:8080/getbugbyuserid/{userId -> Retrieve bug for a specific user id
+Endpoints for bugs including their titles.When run on a local machine the URL is:

+http://localhost:8080/getbugs -> list of all bugs including their titles http://localhost:8080/addbug -> To add a bug http://localhost:8080/getbugbyuserid/{userId -> Retrieve bug for a specific user id